petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrading-via-docker.md

 1. Make sure you're using the JDBC database driver your database vendor recommends.
 If you're using MySQL, for example, set `jdbc.default.driverClassName=com.mysql.cj.jdbc.Driver` in [`new-version/files/portal-ext.properties`](../../reference/portal-properties.md) and replace the MySQL JDBC driver JAR your app server uses.
 See [Database Drivers](../migrating-configurations-and-properties.md#database-drivers) for more details.

+1. Optionally, [enable batch insert](./using-the-database-upgrade-tool.md#batch-insert-property) by adding the JDBC property to your `portal-ext.properties` file.

 1. Run the Docker image [mounted](../../installing-liferay/using-liferay-docker-images/providing-files-to-the-container.md) to your new version folder using the following command.
 Substitute the image name, tag, and environment values as needed.

     ```bash